astrowonk/gpxrun/README.md

 # Gpx Run - Analyze GPX files for pace/distance/time

-This modules uses my [gpxcsv](https://pypi.org/project/gpxcsv/) module to convert to gpx files to pandas dataframes and perform simple analysis of speed,pace,time.
-It uses a rolling 5 second sum by default to compute pace and speed (rather than just two adjacent points which are often 1 second apart)
+This modules uses my [gpxcsv](https://pypi.org/project/gpxcsv/) module to convert to gpx files to pandas dataframes and perform simple analysis of speed, pace, and time.

 ## Install